 Our drunk driving accident lawyers hire private investigators to interview witnesses and other bar patrons to prove that the establishment served alcohol to the intoxicated motorist shortly before the accident.
 Any delay in beginning your investigation may result in difficulty tracking down these witnesses at a later time so you should call an attorney immediately to begin working on the case.
 This also applies to families seeking compensation for the wrongful death of a loved one in a fatal drunk driving accident.

 Free Michigan Drunk Driver Accident Book

-If you would like more information about your legal rights after a Michigan drunk driving accident injury, you can order our FREE book, "The Michigan Drunk Driving Accident Handbook" by Michigan lawyer Daniel L. Buckfire.
-The book serves as a guide to victims of Michigan drunk driving accidents on their legal rights.
-Our book sells for $14.95 on Amazon but Daniel will send it to you for FREE.
+To learn more about your legal rights after a Michigan drunk driving accident, you should order our FREE book, "The Michigan Drunk Driving Accident Handbook" by Michigan lawyer Lawrence J. Buckfire.
+The book explains all of your legal rights and responsibilities after the accident..
+Our book sells for $14.95 on Amazon but Lawrence will send it to you for FREE!

 Statute of Limitations in Michigan Drunk Driver Accident Cases

 There are strict time limitations for filing drunk driving accident claims and No-Fault Insurance claims in Michigan.
 If you miss a deadline, your claim will be lost forever.
 To avoid this severe consequence, you should contact the Michigan drunk driver accident attorneys at Buckfire & Buckfire, P.C. immediately.

 Our legal team includes the most successful drunk driving accident attorneys in Michigan.
 Buckfire & Buckfire, P.C. and our lawyers have won the top awards in the legal profession, including:

 - U.S. News & World Report Best Law Firms